Skip to content

 Siderosis lentis and chalcosis lentis:

-If an iron foreign body remains in the eye, it forms siderosis lentis, presenting characteristic opacities.
-Copper foreign body remnants cause chalcosis lentis.
-If a foreign body is suspected, CT and other imaging for localization and early removal are necessary.
+If an iron foreign body remains in the eye, it can cause siderosis lentis, presenting with characteristic opacities.
+Retention of a copper foreign body leads to chalcosis lentis.
+If a retained foreign body is suspected, CT or other imaging for localization and early removal are necessary.

-• Decreased vision (depending on the degree and location of opacity)
+• Decreased visual acuity (depending on the degree and location of opacity)

-• Visual field defects (due to increased intraocular pressure or associated injuries)
+• Visual field defects (due to elevated intraocular pressure and associated damage)

-• After blunt trauma, symptoms may develop months to years later.
+• After blunt trauma, onset may occur from several months to several years after injury.

 Visual acuity and intraocular pressure